Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Yes, the other secretaries could have offered to help, but they didn't, and in those days, I didn't have the skills or the confidence to stand up for myself and say NO elegantly or insist I got some help.

-If your client finds the idea of saying NO to someone in a particular work or relationship situation sends them into a tizz and makes them anxious, then it could be time to assess whether this is an environment or relationship that really works for them.
+However, if your client finds the idea or experience of saying NO to someone, personally or at work is too stressful, it could be time to assess whether this is a work environment or relationship that really works for them.

 6. When You Really Want to Say Yes - But Not Over-commit: